wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 *Ephemeral:* short-lived; annual

-*Epicalyx:* extra bracts below the sepals of a flower, often forming an involucre or resembling a second calyx. (eg. Epacridaceae)
+*Epicalyx:* extra bracts below the sepals of a flower, often forming an involucre or resembling a second calyx. (eg. Ericaceae)

 *Epicarp:* the outermost layer of the pericarp; skin